A Bankruptcy Postponed Is Not A Bankruptcy Avoided

 DPS has the debts and liabilities of a much larger school district, which it once was.
 Those debts and liabilities might be successfully serviced by a district with 100,000 students, but today’s district of 45,000 students simply cannot cope with them.
 Governor Snyder’s bail out lays off much of that debt and some other liabilities on a ‘bad company’ entity, but that ‘bad company’ entity has to be funded somehow.
 This is the rub.
 That ‘bad company’ entity is funded by revenues which either come from Michigan taxpayers at large or local revenue streams – either one of which would otherwise fund the educations of Detroit schoolkids.
 The Michigan revenues are effectively taken from all Michigan students, regardless of the tobacco settlement sophistry used to assuage the consciences of gullible Michigan legislators.
 The Detroit revenues are effectively taken from Detroit students at the ‘good schools’.

 Michigan Attorney General Frank Kelley made it clear in his Opinion 4422 that school district bonds qualified under the Municipal Finance Act of 1948 (the predecessor of PA 92 of 2005) are not obligations of the State of Michigan.
 The State of Michigan is required to loan school districts which default on their bonds the amount in default in a procedure detailed in AG Kelley’s Opinion 4508.
 But none of this matters in a bankruptcy action, which is conducted under Federal law.
 This was clearly illustrated in the City of Detroit bankruptcy’s Plan of Adjustment, which reduced a broad range of Detroit’s liabilities with little regard for the Michigan Constitution or our statutes.
-Legal Pro Tip for Governor Snyder & the Michigan Legislature: An Attorney General’s official opinion takes precedence over any legal opinion of the Governor, regardless of the size of his ego.
+Legal Pro Tip and Bankruptcy Advice for Governor Snyder & the Michigan Legislature: An Attorney General’s official opinion takes precedence over any legal opinion of the Governor, regardless of the size of his ego.

 So what would have been the progression of a genuine DPS bankruptcy action?